Make-School-Courses/CS-2.2-Graphs-Recursion/README.md

 If you require accommodations or have extenuating circumstances such as prolonged illness, please contact your instructor to request an extension.

+## Academic Honesty Policy

+At Make School, we highly encourage collaboration between students on assignments.
+Working with other people is the best way to learn!

+However, there's a big difference between **collaboration** (writing code together with another person) and **plagiarism** (copying code from a classmate or outside source without providing proper attribution).

+Here are some guidelines to follow in order to avoid plagiarism:

+1. If you are looking at an outside source for help, **close the window** containing the code before writing your own solution.
+1. Do not write down a line of code unless you **completely understand** how it works.
+(This is true even if the source you're referencing is the lesson slides/examples/etc!)
+1. If your code is still similar to an outside source or another student's, **provide attribution** by adding a comment to your code explaining where it was taken from.

+We take academic honesty very seriously at Make School.
+The consequences for violating the policy are as follows:

+- You will be required to write a [Self-Reflection Letter](https://docs.google.com/document/d/140_PHfDh7gu33OZI_caxEtvNzAlAepjnGcbQcXZ-MRo/edit?usp=sharing) to reflect on how your actions affected others.
+- If this is your first offense, you may be permitted to redo the assignment for a reduced grade (at the instructor's discretion).
+- The incident will be added to your permanent record at Make School and you may be placed on a Participation Improvement Plan (PIP).

+For subsequent offenses, more serious consequences may be considered.
+For more information, please see [Make School's academic honesty policy](https://make.sc/academic-honesty-policy).

 ## Class Recordings

 Recordings of the course video lectures can be found in [this shared Google Drive folder](https://drive.google.com/drive/u/0/folders/1AGfMCI75bF2JWzEFjIBoxnJSNv8H0bWu).
 Please do not share these files outside of Make School.